 What is Phosphatidylserine?
 Phosphatidylserine (or PS for short) is a fat-soluble amino acid derivative that is highly prevalent in the brain.
 More specifically, within the cell membranes of neurons.
 PS is a phospholipid containing both fatty acids and amino acids.
 Phospholipids are essential molecules that provide protection and structure to our cells.
 When phospholipids line up into two parallel layers, they construct what is known as the phospholipid bilayer.
 This layer makes up our cell membranes.
 Therefore, Phosphatidylserine is a vital building block of cell membranes and directly contributes to the cell’s ability to function.
 It is also a critical component of efficient cell-to-cell communication.
 Not only is PS abundant in human neural tissue, but it’s found in every single cell in the human body.

 The benefits of Phosphatidylserine are numerous, but PS supplementation is particularly important for the growth and maintenance of neurons.
 While there are several high-quality food sources to obtain Phosphatidylserine, food alone may not be enough to optimize brain function.
-Nutritionally supporting cognitive function with the proper brain supplements can boost focus, energy, motivation, willpower, memory formation and much more.
+Nutritionally supporting cognitive function with the proper brain supplements can boost motivation and energy levels, focus, willpower, memory formation and much more.

 PS has also been shown to improve reaction time, attention span and overall mental capacity.
 In a nutshell, Phosphatidylserine promises to slow age-related deterioration of the brain while helping to rejuvenate damaged and aging neurons.
 This post will shine some light on several important Phosphatidylserine benefits and give new insights to the usefulness of this natural nootropic.